Bacterial Vaginosis (BV)

 • Not all people with BV will experience symptoms.

-• Untreated BV that is causing symptoms and is left untreated can cause health complications.
+• Untreated BV that is causing symptoms and is left untreated can cause health complications

 What is bacterial vaginosis (BV)?

 Bacterial vaginosis (BV) is a common bacterial infection in the vagina.
 There are many different types of bacteria that usually live in the vagina.
 These rarely cause problems.
 BV occurs when there is a change in the balance of these vaginal bacteria.
-BV usually only happens in people who are sexually active.
+BV can be passed on during sexual contact and sexual activity may make symptoms worse,

 Read about sexually transmissible infections (STIs)